 The discussion of the sea ice differences does not distinguish between causes and effects, and it should not ignore the possible direct effects of the weather forcing.

-Response: You are right.
-Variability in the climate system involved interactions across a broad range of scales in space and time.
-We believe that the coupled dynamics of weather and climate may play an important role.
-However, in our recent simulation, we only generate the monthly output.
-Thus we cannot examine the direct effects of the weather forcing at this time.
-But we tried to discuss the possible effects of weather forcing by reviewing some related papers (Page 3, Line 5-16).
+Response: You are right and thank you for this suggestion.
+The direct cause of the difference is stochastic forcing.
+Sea ice further amplifies the cooling through a positive feedback.
+This is now included in the revised text (Page??, Line??).

 To better (and more concisely) explain the MOC changes, it would be useful to show the changes in the oceanic mixed layer depth at the end of winter, when deep water is formed.
 Also, the changes in the wind stress curl should be shown.

 Response: We examined the changes in the oceanic mixed layer depth at the end of winter in Figure S2.
 The MLD weakening is strongest during the boreal winter.
 Although the annual mean results are weaker than that during the wintertime, they can well describe the main MLD changes in both the Northern and Southern Hemispheres.
 So we only showed the annual mean results in the revised manuscript (Figure 6).
-We have clarified this in Page 15 Line 8-11.
+We have clarified this on Page 15 Line 8-11.

 The changes in the wind stress curl are shown in Figure 11b.
 The regional ocean current adjustments to surface wind stress curl may be responsible for the changes at regional scale.
-The changes in the wind stress curl and the associated sea surface temperature anomalies are examined in Page 13 Line 22 to Page 14 Line 22.
+The changes in the wind stress curl and the associated sea surface temperature anomalies are now discussed on Page 13 Line 22 to Page 14 Line 22.